JoeLeavitt/MIPS-CPU-Simulation/README.md

 # MIPS-CPU-Simulation
-Read ProjectGuidelines for more information
+Read ProjectGuideline for more information